-Hart sells this 18 inch cantilever tool box as an “organizer,” and they aren’t wrong.
+Hart sells this 18 inch cantilever tool box as an organizer.
 It lacks the large under-box most cantilevered tool boxes have, and really is just the cantilevered small parts organizer pieces of a full cantilevered tool box.
-That said, all of the organizing compartments are removable cups, so it could easily be used as a small cantilever tool box with two wide compartments.
-I’d leave the small cups in the top part, and only free up the bottom in this way for use as a light tool box, but its flexibility is its real virtue.
-Many people report using it as a fishing tackle box, and seem quite happy with it.
+That said, all of the organizing compartments are removable cups, so it could be used as a small cantilever tool box with two wide compartments.
+I’d leave the small cups in the top part, and only free up the bottom for use as a light tool box, but its flexibility is its real virtue.
+Many people report using it as a fishing tackle box and seem quite happy with it.

-The only real downsides are that the organizer cups are very thin and can be fragile.
-They are quite strong enough to hold screws, nits, bolts, and other tiny supplies, but if you were to remove some of them in order to store a hammer, you’d be in danger of that hammer smashing the remaining cups apart.
-Still, use it as advertised, and it should work fine.
+The only real downside is that the organizer cups are very thin and can be fragile.
+They are quite strong enough to hold screws, nuts, bolts, and other tiny supplies, but if you were to remove some of them in order to store a hammer, you’d be in danger of damaging the remaining cups.
+Use it as advertised and it should work fine.